frippz/frippz.se/_posts/2019-01-21-mocking-actions-with-buttons.md

 }, false);
 ```

 Since we might have any number of buttons in a page, all that might potentially mock a scenario that takes us away from the current page, I found that the most preferrable method is to attach an event listener to the entire document and use event delegation to trigger the actions.
-Something that I’ve picked up from [Chris Ferdinandi](https://gomakethings.com/why-is-javascript-event-delegation-better-than-attaching-events-to-each-element/).
+This was something that I’ve picked up from [Chris Ferdinandi](https://gomakethings.com/why-is-javascript-event-delegation-better-than-attaching-events-to-each-element/).
 The short-short version of the script:

 1. Listen for clicks across the document
 2. Check if the click matches an element with the `data-prototype-url` attribute